caporaso-lab/developing-with-qiime2/book/framework/how-to-guides/pipeline-resumption.md

 ## Pipeline resumption through the Python 3 API

-When using the Python API, caches and pools are specified using context managers (i.e., using Python's `with` statement).
+When using the Python API, pools are specified using context managers (i.e., using Python's `with` statement).
 If you don't want to enable resumption, don't use the context manager.

 ```python